 In addition, we are advancing a pipeline of next-generation allogeneic, engineered iNKT programs.
-Our two most advanced engineered programs are (1) a CAR-iNKT program targeting B-cell maturation antigen ("BCMA"), which we refer to as BCMA-CAR-iNKT, and (2) a tumor stromal targeting CAR-iNKT program, which we refer to as stromal target-CAR-iNKT.
-These programs are both in preclinical development and we expect to initiate our investigational new drug ("IND") filings for these candidates in 2022.
+Our two most advanced engineered programs are (1) MiNK-413, an IL-15 armored CAR-iNKT program targeting B cell maturation antigen ("BCMA), and (2) MiNK-215, an IL-15 armored tumor stromal targeting FAP-CAR-iNKT program.
+MiNK-413 has demonstrated tumor clearance and improved persistence in preclinical models, as well as manufacturing and logistical improvements over current BCMA cell therapies.
+MiNK-215 has demonstrated robust efficacy in NSCLC and melanoma preclinical models, promoting curative responses, eliminating tumor burden in the lungs, and enhancing tumor specific CD8+ T cell infiltration through tumor stroma.
+These data and programs were presented at SITC in 2022.
+These programs are both in preclinical development with investigational new drug application ("IND") enabling activities underway in 2023.

-Our research and development expenses for the years ended December 31, 2021 and 2020 were \$14.0 million and \$9.5 million, respectively.
+Our research and development expenses for the years ended December 31, 2022 and 2021 were \$23.1 million and \$14.0 million, respectively.
 We have incurred losses since our inception.
-As of December 31, 2021, we had an accumulated deficit of \$82.9 million.
+As of December 31, 2022, we had an accumulated deficit of \$110.9 million.

-Until the completion of our initial public offering, we were reliant on Agenus to finance our operations.
 We expect to continue to incur operating losses and negative cash flows for the foreseeable future.
 Based on our current plans and projections, we believe our year-end cash balance will be sufficient to satisfy our liquidity requirements for more than one year from when these financial statements were issued.
-Management continues to address our liquidity position and will adjust spending as needed in order to preserve liquidity.
+Management continues to monitor our liquidity position and will adjust spending as needed in order to preserve liquidity.
 Our future liquidity needs will be determined primarily by the success of our operations with respect to the progress of our product candidates and key development and regulatory events in the future.
-Potential sources of additional funding include: (1) pursuing collaboration, out-licensing and/or partnering opportunities for our portfolio programs and product candidates with one or more third parties, (2) securing additional debt financing and/or (3) selling equity securities.
+Potential sources of additional funding include: (1) pursuing collaboration, outlicensing and/or partnering opportunities for our portfolio programs and product candidates with one or more third parties, (2) securing debt financing and/or (3) selling equity securities.
+If additional funding is not obtained through these sources we have the ability to borrow certain funds from our parent company.